wp-plugins/wp-rss-multi-importer/readme.txt

 Requires at least: 2.9
 Tested up to: 3.4.1
 Stable tag: 2.1
 Imports and merges multiple RSS Feeds.
-Options including sorting feeds by date, limit feeds, limit by category, option to include excerpts with images.
+Options including sorting feeds by date, limit feeds/page and by category, and include excerpts with images.

 == Description ==